Callum-Laval/Callum-Laval/Data_Bootcamp_Week2/Week2.md

 * Imported data into PowerBI.
 * Designed a report.
-* Created a PowerBI dashboard with data visualisations
+* Created a PowerBI dashboard with data visualisations.